 Untreated wood like pine or Douglas fir are also options, but the lifetime of your chairs may be only five to ten years.
 A coat of stain and sealer every few years will dramatically extend the life of your chair.

 When it comes to specifying lumber sizes, we recommend looking for short lengths in the lumber you choose.
 Using short lengths means less cutting, less waste, and more savings for you.
 Search for kiln-dried material, if available.
 It will bow and twist less over time than lumber that isn’t kiln dried.

 Since the fasteners for this project will be exposed to the weather, you’ll want to use corrosion-resistant fasteners.
 Stainless steel screws or hot-dipped galvanized screws will work best.

-Thanks to Real Cedar for the plans for the raised garden bed!
+Thanks to Real Cedar for the plans for the Adirondack Chair!